reverbrain/historydb/README.md

 History DB is a trully scalable (hundreds of millions updates per day) distributed archive system with per user and per day activity statistics.

 History DB uses elliptics at the storage layer.
-All activity statistics are kept in files.
-Such files are devided in 2 type: user's statistics and activity's statistics.
-User's statistics files have id equal to username + timestamp (days from 1 january 1990).
-Such files contains all activities with full timestamps that user commited at the day.
-Those files are append-only.
-Activity's statistics files have id equal to activity id + timestamp (days from 1 january 1990) + number(0 to X).
-Numbers(0 to X) are used for separating huge files and for supporting multiple changes at one moment.
-Such files contains key-value serialized tree where key is username and value is how many times the user commited this activity for the day.
-So each files conains statistics per day and for activity's statistics separates for each days by random numbers from 0 to X.
+At the elliptics backend all data is stored in files.
+Each file has unique string id.
+Elliptics files for History DB are devides into user's logs files and activity's statistics and by day.
+User logs files have id: user_name + timestamp where timestamp is twenty character number.
+Activity statistics files have id: timestamp + number_from_0_to_x where timestamp is twenty character number and the number is a random number from 0 to X. Activity statistics file can has a custom key which sets by using special function for updating and reading statistics.
+Records in user logs files has follow structure: uint64_t_timestamp + uint32_t_size_of_custom_data + void*_custom_data.
+Each activity statistics file contains key-value tree where key is user name and value is the user activity statistics.

 User guide.